Primary Endpoint

 • Clinically relevant ARs in <10% of patients who received RYBREVANT® + chemotherapy include abdominal pain, hemorrhoids, dizziness, visual impairment, trichomegaly, keratitis, and ILD1

-Select laboratory abnormalities (≥20%) that worsened from baseline in MARIPOSA-21
+Select laboratory abnormalities that worsened from baseline (≥20%) in MARIPOSA-21

 Lab AbnormalitiesLab Abnormalities Mobile

-Based on the pooled safety population (N=281), the most common Grade 3 to 4 laboratory abnormalities (≥2%) were decreased neutrophils, decreased leukocytes, decreased platelets, decreased hemoglobin, decreased potassium, decreased sodium, increased alanine aminotransferase, increased gamma-glutamyl transferase, and decreased albumin.
+Based on the pooled safety population (N=281), the most common Grade 3 to 4 laboratory abnormalities (≥2%) were decreased neutrophils, decreased leukocytes, decreased platelets, decreased hemoglobin, decreased potassium, decreased sodium, increased alanine aminotransferase, increased gamma-glutamyl transferase, and decreased albumin.1

 IRRIRR Mobile

-• 91% of IRRs were Grades 1-2
+• 91% of IRRs were Grades 1 to 24

-• Median time to onset of first IRR was 1 hour (range 0.02-13.5 hours)
+• Median time to onset of first IRR was 1 hour (range, 0.02 to 13.5 hours)4

 • Monitor patients for any signs and symptoms of IRRs during RYBREVANT® infusion in a setting where cardiopulmonary resuscitation medication and equipment are available.
 Interrupt infusion if IRR is suspected.
-Reduce the infusion rate or permanently discontinue RYBREVANT® based on severity
+Reduce the infusion rate or permanently discontinue RYBREVANT® based on severity1

 AR, adverse reaction; ILD, interstitial lung disease; IRR, infusion-related reaction.